 In the 15th century, São Jorge was mentioned for the first time when settlers inhabited the eastern tip of the island.
 The flat, small coastal plains made the settlement in São Jorge possible.
 It also turned out that these flood plains were extremely fertile with their own microclimate.
 However, the steep slopes formed an impossible wall to overcome.

 Almost everything planted on these Fajãs thrives here - coffee, wine, figs, bananas, fruits, and even tobacco.
 But there were no connecting roads; only boat transport to get from one Fajã to another possible.

 The first inhabited Fajãs were abandoned after heavy earthquakes in 1757 and later due to the lack of roads and electricity.
-With the immense New Year's earthquake in 1980, most of the houses got destroyed.
+With the immense New Year's earthquake in 1980, most of the houses were destroyed.
 Also, the magnificent World Heritage town of Angra do Heroismo and many other parts of Terceira and Graciosa were destroyed.

 Fajã dos Cubres - North